bitrise-io/devcenter/_articles/jp/infrastructure/customisable-enterprise-build-platforms.md

 ## Pricing

 Private cloud pricing is subject to the required resources and configuration.
 Our sales team can provide further details.
+[Contact us](), should you have more questions.